sebas642/intercessor/README.md

 }
 ```

-Messages sent or relayed from the server have the following format:
+Messages sent from the relay have the following format:

 ```json
 {